- Councilmember Sheng Thao’s COVID-19 Resource Booklet

 Please sign up here to help: Volunteer Sign up Form

-The Alameda County Public Health Department has created two dashboards with data pertaining to COVID-19:
+The Alameda County Public Health Department has created dashboards to track the latest COVID-19 data and developments in our region.

 Alameda County Public Health Updates